 Handling the Bad Reference

 It is most likely that your bad boss might be contacted, you must prepare for the possibility of bad references.
 In case you are still employed, you can avoid your bad boss by seeking confidentiality.
 You can request them not to contact your current employer.
-These days it is common to look for a confidential job and most companies respects such request.
+These days it is common to look for a confidential job and most companies respect such requests.

 - You must talk to your boss.
 Make an agreement with him on what he has to say, in case someone asks for his view.
 It might not seem possible, but there is no harm in trying it.